 The downsides are that the odds here are lower than those at most of our other reviewed bookmakers.
+Of all the betting sites reviewed on our website, BetVictor had the best odds for football, so consider this operator when searching for the best prices.
 Betfair justifies this by stating that the odds punters can find on its betting exchange are up to 20% higher than anywhere else.
 While this is true, this doesn’t help many punters who prefer to bet at the traditional sportsbook, rather than at the exchange.
 Anyway, the commission taken from customers using the exchange can make the difference in odds negligible at the end of the day.
 On the whole though, Betfair is a fantastic betting site that is definitely worthy of your attention.

 Here we have provided a detailed overview of the Betfair sportsbook, if you require further clarification, please see the sub-pages of this review, or send us an email at firstname.lastname@example.org.

 How can I complete the identity verification process?